 Yosef Awad was a member of the Science National Honor Society.
 He was a tutor in the Advancement Via Individual Determination (AVID) program and a mentor to elementary and middle school students through the Peer Assistance Leadership (PAL) Program.
 Awad was also involved in C Squared (C2) as well as the Investment and Entrepreneurship Club.
 He volunteered with We Are Blood and Bags of Grace.
 Awad is majoring in neuroscience.

 North Garland High School, Garland

 Tarik Lbayad was an AP Scholar and a member of Mu Alpha Theta Math Honor Society.
 He was head of research for the Environmental Club and captain of the varsity cross country team.
 Lbayad interned as an athletic trainer at his high school and was also a clinical rotations intern at Baylor Scott & White.
 He volunteered at North Garland Library and the MAS Islamic Center of Dallas.
-Lbayad is majoring in biochemistry.
+Lbayad is majoring in finance.